facontidavide/SerializeMe/README.md

 This is not a full serialization library like ProtoBuffers or Flatbuffers, it is just **the most primitive building block** that takes care of memcpy and endianess for you.

-It works only with numerical types, `std::string` and `std::vector<T>` where T is a numerical types.
+It works only with numerical types, `std::string` and `std::vector<T>` where T is a numerical type.
 You should serialize complex types by hand.

 This is made available only for didactic purposes.